jroper/openshift-deployment-guide/src/main/paradox/includes/deploying-kafka.md

 ## Installing Strimzi

-To install Strimzi, you need to be logged in as a cluster administrator.
-If using Minishift, the admin username and password is `system:admin`, so you can log in using the following command:
+To install the Strimzi cluster operator, you need to be logged in as a cluster administrator.
+If using Minishift, you can log in using the following command:

 ```sh
 oc login -u system:admin